-Fruit from vineyards in the Derwent and Coal River Valleys and the North West, picked at approximately 12 baume.
+Fruit from vineyards in the North-West, Derwent and Coal River Valleys was picked at approximately 12 baume.
 Skin ferment makes up 10% of the blend with the remainder soaked on skins for 12 to 24 hours and slowly fermented in stainless with natural yeast.
 Stopped when sugars and acids found balance and matured on lees.
 Bottled unfined and filtered.

 Hughes & Hughes